luo-songtao/TheNumbericalAnalysisInJulia/README.md

-# TheNumbericalAnalysisInJulia
+# NumbericalAnalysisInJulia
-The Numberical Analysis In Julia
+Numberical Analysis In Julia By My Hand